$500K Keck award to support classroom technology

 W.M.
 Keck established the W.M.
 Keck Foundation in 1954 as a philanthropic institution that would apply creativity and imagination to provide far reaching benefits for humanity in the disciplines of science, engineering, medical research and higher education.
 Since its creation, the Los Angeles-based foundation’s top priority has been identifying and supporting endeavors which, if successful, could lead to breakthrough discoveries and the development of new technologies.

-Tags: kaleidoscope classroom, Keck Classroom, W.M.
-Keck Foundation.
+Tags: Awards to faculty kaleidoscope classroom Keck Classroom W.M.
+Keck Foundation